Images of Canker Sore (Aphthous Ulcer) (9)

 Canker Sore (Aphthous Ulcer)

-Canker sores (aphthous ulcers), or aphthae, are the most common cause of periodic (recurring) ulcers inside the mouth and genital linings (mucous membrane surfaces).
-Their cause is unknown, but stress, lack of sleep, trauma, and perhaps some vitamin deficiencies, toothpastes, and foods can make the condition worse.
-Some people with anemia and other medical conditions that weaken the immune system may be more likely to develop canker sores.
+Aphthous ulcers, commonly known as canker sores and also known as aphthae, are the most common cause of recurring ulcers inside the mouth or on the genital area.
+Their cause is unknown, but stress, lack of sleep, trauma, and some vitamin deficiencies, toothpastes, and foods may make the condition worse.
+People with anemia and other medical conditions that weaken their immune system may be more likely to develop canker sores.

 Who's At Risk?

-Canker sores affect approximately 25% of the general population.
-They are more common in women, and they usually start to appear in children or teens.
+Canker sores are more common in women, and they usually start to appear in children or teens.
+Most people who get a canker sore have recurrences.

-People infected with HIV/AIDS are often severely affected with canker sores.
+People with certain underlying diseases, such as HIV/AIDS and inflammatory bowel disease, are often severely affected with canker sores.

 Signs & Symptoms